Oxford

 Located at: 50 South Washington, Oxford, NY

-Since the recent Capital Project, it now houses 330 students in
+Since the Capital Project, it houses 300 students in

 21, UPK - grade 4, regular education classrooms and 1 special education